Test and refine an AI agent on real products before running enrichment across your catalog.

 Scan the generated values.
 For any result you can:

-• Click View details (info icon on the product card) to open the detail drawer, which shows the compiled Prompt the model received, the Source Data (product attributes used as context), and the Result in full
+Click View details (the info icon at the top-right of each product card) to open the detail drawer, which shows the compiled Prompt the model received, the Source Data (product attributes used as context), and the Result in full

 If a product failed, the card shows an error state so you know something went wrong for that specific input.